learning-zone/javascript-basics/README.md

 ## Q. How does the scope chain work during variable lookup, and what is the performance implication?

-When a variable is referenced, the JavaScript engine performs a **scope chain lookup**: it starts at the current scope's **environment record** and walks up through enclosing records until the variable is found or the global scope is exhausted.
+When a variable is referenced, the JavaScript engine performs a **scope chain lookup**: it starts at the current scope\'s **environment record** and walks up through enclosing records until the variable is found or the global scope is exhausted.

 V8 optimises this through:
 1. **Hidden classes / shapes** — objects have stable layouts; property access is compiled to a direct memory offset.
 2. **Inline caching (IC)** — after the first lookup, V8 caches the resolved location.
 Repeated access to the same variable from the same call site is O(1).
-3. **Closure context allocation** — V8's Turbofan compiler performs **context allocation analysis**.
+3. **Closure context allocation** — V8\'s Turbofan compiler performs **context allocation analysis**.
 Variables that are only used locally stay on the stack (fast).
 Variables that are closed over are promoted to a **heap-allocated context object** — slightly slower due to heap allocation and GC pressure.

 **Performance implication:** deeply nested closures that close over many large variables create long-lived heap contexts.
 Flattening the closure chain or copying only the needed values can improve GC throughput.